Common Rear-End Collision Injuries

 The legal time limit for filing a lawsuit after a rear-end accident in Tennessee is one year (T.C.A.
 28-3-104).
 In most cases, the deadline starts counting from the day of the accident.
 However, some rear-end injuries, like whiplash or spinal injuries, can produce delayed symptoms even months later.
 If injuries were not immediately obvious, the time limit starts from when the injury was discovered.

 Tennessee’s time limit is short.
-It’s in your best interest to initiate your injury claim as quickly as possible when the evidence is fresh.
+It’s best to initiate your injury claim quickly when the evidence is fresh.
 If you wait too long, it could cause payment delays and interruptions.

 Tennessee Rear-End Collision Accident